Cornell literary societies

-Cornell’s Literary Societies, 1868–1888
+History

+1853–1888

+The Amphicyton Literary Society was the first literary society at Cornell College, formed in 1853, four days after the college opened.
+The Philomathean Literary Society was created for female students in 1857.
+The Adelphian Literary Society was established in 1859.
+In 1871, the Miltonian Literary Society formed.

-In 1877, the four literary societies were ranked according to seniority in the Cornell Register: the Irving (founded in 1868), the Philaletheian (also founded in 1868), the Adelphi (founded in 1870) and the Curtis (founded in 1872).
+In 1877, the four literary societies were ranked according to seniority in the Cornell Register: the Irving founded in 1868; the Philaletheian founded in 1868; the Adelphi founded in 1870; and the Curtis founded in 1872.
 Competition was an early trait of literary society life at Cornell.
 Beginning in February 1870, the Irving and the Philaletheian held their annual contest against one another.
 That event has been noted as one reason why the quality of debate was so high between 1869 and 1884.